-Whether they’re fielding phone calls, scheduling meetings, updating spreadsheets, creating presentations, monitoring the company's social media profile or spearheading event planning, a great assistant helps your office run smoothly.
-When it comes to administrative assistant hiring, however, finding a candidate with the right knowledge, skills and experience to perfectly suit your requirements can be a challenge.
+Whether they’re fielding calls, scheduling virtual meetings, helping remote employees understand new software, creating presentations, supporting office reopenings or monitoring the company's social media pages, a great administrative assistant helps your business run smoothly.
+When it comes to administrative assistant hiring, however, finding a job candidate with the right knowledge, skills and experience to perfectly suit your requirements can be a challenge.

-The following steps can help you hire an administrative assistant who will make your life easier and your company stronger:
+The following steps can help you hire an administrative assistant who will make your job easier, your team more efficient and your company stronger:

 Make your list of expectations

-Start by creating a list of duties you expect your new administrative assistant to carry out and the must-have skills and qualifications for a candidate to succeed in the role.
-This exercise can also help you decide if one employee will be enough, or if the workload requires multiple staff members — as well as whether you need to hire someone permanently or simply on a temporary basis to complete specific projects.
+Start by creating a list of job duties you expect your new administrative assistant to carry out and the must-have skills and qualifications for success in the role.
+This exercise can also help you decide if one employee will be enough or if the workload requires multiple staff members — as well as whether you need to hire someone permanently or simply on a temporary basis to complete specific projects.

 Put the word out

 While internet job boards and social media are popular recruitment tools, the web alone may not be enough to find the right administrative assistant.
-Online recruiting is a supplement, but not a substitute, for the value of in-person networks.
+Online recruiting is a supplement to —not a substitute for — your own personal network.
 Consider asking your professional contacts if they know anyone appropriate for the job.
-Also check with your existing employees; your staff isn't likely to go out on a limb for someone who isn't up to snuff.
+Also check with your existing employees for referrals.